 Paris.
-Poets, artists, playwrights, writers, journalists, statesmen and more have all written about it.
+Poets, artists, playwrights, writers, journalists, statesmen, and more have all written about it.
 All came to Paris and walked away in love.

 It’s hard not to fall in love with Paris.
 It’s a magical place, and I can see why so many flock here.
 Paris exudes culture, sophistication, and style.
-And, like the millions before me, I too fell in love with the city.
+And, like millions before me, I too fell in love with the city.

 I remember the exact moment.
 It was about midnight, and I had only been in Paris for two hours.
 I was meeting friends for a night on the town, and I hadn’t seen much of the city yet since I arrived late.
-But the second I got out of the metro and stared at the Arc De Triomphe and marveled at the Champs Elysees, I fell in love.
+But the second I got out of the metro and stared at the Arc de Triomphe and marveled at the Champs-Élysées, I fell in love.
 Paris was it—the highlight of my time in Europe.

 The highlights of the trip came on my second day.
 I spent six hours wandering the streets of Paris, falling in love with it more and more.
 The city is beautiful.
 Stupidly beautiful.
 All of it.
 Nothing else can be said, and I’ll let each photo tell you a thousand words.

 I enjoyed the Latin Quarter.
 This historic area is filled with tiny, winding streets that turn at weird angles to open into little café-lined squares.
-Despite being located so close to Notre Dame, there were few tourists wandering around.
+Despite being so close to Notre Dame, there were few tourists wandering around.
 The streets there were much quieter, and it seemed like a nice area to eat and relax in.
 I was glad to get lost in it for quite some time.

 The Eiffel Tower wasn’t that impressive the first time I saw it.
 It was raining, and the tower seemed to blend into the gray clouds overhead.
 Yes, it was cool, but it wasn’t breathtaking.
 Then I saw it a second time.
 On a clear blue day, the tower stuck out in the sky, reaching high above the surrounding buildings.
-Walking towards it, I got more excited and the second time I saw it towering above the Seine, I was impressed.
+Walking towards it, I got more excited, and the second time I saw it towering above the Seine, I was impressed.
 Really impressed.
 However, I was not impressed with the two-hour wait to get to the top and skipped that.
 But what a sight!
 The Eiffel Tower, or the “metal asparagus” as Parisians used to call it, is mesmerizing.
-It is the symbol of the city of love, which is evident by the large amount of couples caressing each other on the surrounding grass.
+It’s the symbol of the city of love, which is evident by the large amount of couples caressing each other on the surrounding grass.
 (See first photo.)

 Notre Dame was cleaner than I thought it would be.
 I expected a grim structure giving the Gothic architecture an even more dark and mystical feel.
 Sadly, it seems the building has been cleaned over the last few years.
 I think it takes away from the history and foreboding of the structure.
-C’est La Vie, right?
+C’est la vie, right?
 The inside was pretty standard, and the front reminded me of the duomos in Italy.
 The real beauty of Notre Dame is its buttressed oval rear.
-This part is breathtaking, and the Gothic art here is very intricate and well-designed.
+This part is breathtaking, and the Gothic art here is very intricate and well designed.
 The downside to Notre Dame is the sea of tourists who crowd this place each day.
 They swarm around like flies to honey, and I quickly decided to leave.
 It was nice, but not worth the annoyance.
 Instead, I marveled at it from afar—away from the crowds.

 Get My Complete Guide for Budget Travelers!

 Looking for more in-depth coverage on Paris?
 My detailed guide to enjoying one of the most amazing, beautiful, romantic, and historic cities in the world will help you plan the perfect trip.
-This guide cuts out the fluff and gives you the practical information you need to have the most fun on the least amount of money.
-You’ll get suggested itineraries, budgets, ways to save money, ideas on what to see and do, off-the-beaten path activities, and authentic, non-touristy restaurants and bars.
+This guide cuts the fluff and gives you the practical information you need to have the most fun on the least amount of money.
+You’ll get suggested itineraries, budgets, ways to save money, ideas on what to see and do, off-the-beaten-path activities, and authentic, non-touristy restaurants and bars.
 This guide contains the essentials you need (including maps!).